angrybacon/doomsday-wiki/markdown/articles/2020/03/12/pretty-mean-deck.md

 Until next time.

-May your world always be ending!
+May you have a pleasant apocalypse!